-As we prepare to celebrate the Solemnity of St. Joseph, Husband of the Blessed Virgin Mary (March 19), our parish will observe 40 Hours of Eucharistic Adoration from Tuesday, March 17 to Thursday, March 19.
-Beginning with an evening Mass at 7 PM on March 17, the Blessed Sacrament will remain continually present on the altar for private prayer and adoration, except when a Mass is scheduled.
-We will have an evening Mass at 7 PM on March 17, 18 and 19 (in addition to our regular morning Mass at 8:30 AM).
+Next month, on Tuesday, June 22nd, we will celebrate the feast day of our patron, St. Thomas More.
+At that time our parish will also observe 40 Hours of Eucharistic Adoration beginning after the 11 AM Mass on Sunday, June 20th until the 9 AM Mass on June 22nd.
+Following the 11 AM Mass on June 20th, the Blessed Sacrament will remain continually present on the altar for private prayer and adoration, except when a Mass is scheduled.
+We will also have an evening Mass at 7 PM on Monday, June 21st, (in addition to our regular morning Mass at 9 AM).

 I truly believe that when we take the time to be with Jesus in the Blessed Sacrament, it is a time of tremendous blessing not only for us as individuals but also for our families and for our entire parish family.
 I do not ever want us to take for granted the great gift of the Real Presence of Jesus in the Holy Eucharist.
 Time spent with Him is a grace-filled time.
 We can express our love and adoration for Jesus, thankfulness for our blessings, and contrition for sin (our own and the sins of others).
 We can also intercede for one another and petition the Lord for our various needs.
 It is an invaluable time to spend with Jesus, truly present in the Most Blessed Sacrament.